jakewvincent/mkdnflow.nvim/README.md

 * 🆕 Create a markdown table of `x` columns and `y` rows with `:MkdnTable x y`.
 Table headers are added automatically; to exclude headers, use `:MkdnTable x y noh`
 * 🆕 Format existing tables with `:MkdnTableFormat`
 * 🆕 Jump forward and backward between cells (mapped to `<Tab>` and `<S-Tab>` in insert mode by default)
+* 🆕 Jump forward and backward between rows (the latter is mapped to `<M-CR>` in insert mode by default)
+    * NOTE: No default mapping is provided for jumping to the next row.
+To use this functionality, specify an insert-mode mapping for either [MkdnNextRow](#-commands-and-default-mappings) or [MkdnCR](#-commands-and-default-mappings) in the [mappings table](#mappings-dictionary-table).

 <p align=center><strong>More coming soon!
 I use this plugin daily for work have been regularly adding new features for my use cases.
 Please share ideas and feature requests by <a href="https://github.com/jakewvincent/mkdnflow.nvim/issues">creating an issue</a>.</strong></p>